Tigers vs. Phillies Player Props Betting Odds

 Castellanos Stats

-- Castellanos has 19 doubles, a triple, seven home runs, 17 walks and 34 RBI (73 total hits).
-He's also swiped three bases.
+- Castellanos has 75 hits with 20 doubles, a triple, seven home runs and 18 walks.
+He has driven in 35 runs with three stolen bases.

-- Castellanos hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is hitting .524 with a double, two home runs, a walk and six RBI.
+- Castellanos will look for his sixth straight game with a hit in this matchup.
+In his last five games he is batting .619 with two doubles, two home runs, two walks and seven RBI.

 Castellanos Recent Games